ppege/uni-notes/uni/1. Semester/DTG/Blok 2/Workshop 2.md

 ### Bijective property
 A function $f:A\rightarrow B$ is **bijective** if it is both injective and surjective.
 We then say $f$ is a **bijection**.
 This effectively means that every element in $B$  is the image of exactly one element in $A$.

-$f$ is obviously not bijective, since it is not surjective.
+$f$ is neither injective nor surjective, so it is obviously also not bijective.

 ![[Pasted image 20251023093123.png]]
 Done!